ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 ![Laravel + Vue.js](/website/img/blog/laravel-vue.png)

-Universal Rendering consists in rendering pages on the server and making them interactive on the browser using the same view components using a library such as React, Vue.js, Angular, etc.
+Universal Rendering consists in rendering pages on the server and making them interactive on the browser using the same view components built with a library such as React, Vue.js, Angular, etc.

 Nowadays, JavaScript frameworks such as [Next.js](https://nextjs.org/), [Nuxt.js](https://nuxtjs.org/) and [NgUniversal](https://github.com/angular/universal) make this duty easier.
 However, how can we achieve it on non JavaScript frameworks like Laravel?